www.kevinrdshepherd.info

 The dissident book was entitled Hypocrisy and Dissent within the Findhorn Foundation.
 The author was Stephen Castro, a resident of Forres who had for seven years witnessed the discrepancies prevalent in the expanding community commenced by the Caddys in 1962.
 This annotated work contrasted with the enthusiast literature favoured by the management, whose publishing arm set great store in simplistic partisan accounts and the “God Spoke to Me” output of Eileen Caddy.

 The Castro book met two distinct fates.
-In 2001 it was favourably reviewed by ICSA and recognised by some academics as a valid stand against bad management and dictatorial strategy.
-Yet within the Foundation, that book was continually maligned and made the subject of a dismissive internet stigma of 2002.
+In 1996 this volume was favourably reviewed by ICSA, being recognised by some academics as a valid stand against bad management and dictatorial strategy.
+Within the Foundation however, that book was continually maligned.
+This situation assisted a dismissive internet stigma of 2002.
 The Foundation management chose to favour a statement, from a zealous supporter, that the dissident book was “not worth reviewing.”

 Stanislav Grof

 Chapter six of Hypocrisy and Dissent is particularly relevant to the commercial workshop programme of the Foundation.
-This chapter describes events attendant upon the sponsorship of Grof Transpersonal Training Inc. within the community during the years 1989 to 1993.
-Stanislav Grof was a former prominent resident of the Esalen Institute, where he had improvised Holotropic Breathwork as a commercial therapy.
-Grof was also an influential advocate of LSD “therapy,” which had become illegal.
+This chapter describes events attendant upon the sponsorship of Grof Transpersonal Training Inc. That commercial activity gained a strong foothold within the community during the years 1989 to 1993.
+Stanislav Grof was a former prominent resident of the Esalen Institute, where he had improvised Holotropic Breathwork as a lucrative therapy.
+Grof was also an influential advocate of LSD "therapy," which had become illegal.

-Grof had undertaken many LSD sessions, and was furthermore actively involved in MDMA “therapy” before this too became illegal in the 1980s.
+Grof had undertaken thousands of LSD sessions.
+He was furthermore actively involved in the pursuit known to partisans as MDMA “therapy.”
+This indulgence became illegal during the 1980s.
 MDMA is popularly known as “Ecstasy.”
-Grof remained a staunch partisan of the drugs LSD and MDMA, and yet he became unwisely celebrated at the Findhorn Foundation as an expert in psychology and spirituality.
+Grof remained a staunch partisan of the drugs LSD and MDMA.
+Despite this disconcerting psychedelic factor, he was celebrated at the Findhorn Foundation as an expert in psychology and spirituality.

-At the Foundation workshops, Holotropic Breathwork was observed to create serious problems for some clients, including “screaming, vomiting, hysterics,” and also hallucinatory experiences plus unpleasant aftermath symptoms such as disorientation.
-Yet the management was strongly resistant to due criticisms of the Breathwork, especially as the Foundation Director (Craig Gibsone) had become a practitioner of this exercise in hyperventilation.
+At the Foundation workshops, Holotropic Breathwork was observed to create serious problems for some clients, including “screaming, vomiting, hysterics.”
+Hallucinatory experiences were also evoked, plus unpleasant aftermath symptoms such as disorientation.
+The management were strongly resistant to due criticisms of the Breathwork, especially as the Foundation Director (Craig Gibsone) had become a practitioner of this exercise in hyperventilation.

-Holotropic Breathwork was eventually suspended due to a recommendation from the Scottish Charities Office, which in 1993 duly acted upon a negative report from the Pathology Dept of Edinburgh University.
+Holotropic Breathwork was eventually suspended due to a recommendation from the Scottish Charities Office, which in 1993, duly acted upon a negative report from the Pathology Dept of Edinburgh University.
 Despite the official warning, Craig Gibsone and other Foundation personnel subsequently perpetuated the controversial therapy in a “workshop” setting.
-This tendency has been the subject of complaints.
-Gibsone became a leading celebrity of the ecovillage, where standards of conduct leave much room for improvement.
+This tendency aroused complaints.
+Gibsone became a leading celebrity of the "ecovillage," a project emphasising sustainability, to the accompaniment of heavy debt and many air flights causing pollution.

 Kate Thomas

-Other responses to the Letter to UNESCO were of a different kind entirely.
+Civilised responses to the Letter to UNESCO were of a different kind entirely.
 A copy was despatched to the Hon.
 Tom Sackville, Chairman of FAIR, who sent a sympathetic reply dated 1/10/2007.
 Sackville transpired to be critical of the Findhorn Foundation.
-A former MP, Sackville had been an official in the Home Office, though he had become very critical of British government lethargy in relation to malfunctioning organisations.
-Acting upon advice from the Chairman of FAIR, Thomas subsequently contacted her local MP, who proved sympathetic to her case (see 2.7 below).
+A former MP, Sackville was previously an official in the Home Office; he had become very critical of British government lethargy in relation to malfunctioning organisations.
+Acting upon advice from the Chairman of FAIR, Thomas subsequently contacted her local MP, who proved sympathetic to her case (section 7 below).

 An elaborate screening process was in occurrence.
-The major fulcrum for this was Moray Council, who had recently decided that economic prospects were strong in relation to the new CIFAL centre.
-That council refused to acknowledge a circular of complaint that was sent out to relevant persons in June 2006.
-Moray Council were anxious to push through the new plan without any obstruction to their aims, and in September 2006 they gained success by finalising the scheme for CIFAL Findhorn, in collaboration with UNITAR and the Findhorn Foundation.
+The major fulcrum for this was Moray Council, who had recently decided that economic prospects were strong in relation to the newly proposed CIFAL centre.
+That council refused to acknowledge a circular of complaint despatched to relevant persons in June 2006.
+Moray Council were anxious to push through the new plan without any obstruction to their aims.
+In September 2006, they gained success by finalising the scheme for CIFAL Findhorn Ltd, in collaboration with UNITAR and the Findhorn Foundation.
 The local Forres newspaper reported that a “deal” had been signed in Geneva between those three parties.

 UNITAR is the abbreviation for United Nations Institute for Training and Research.
-That organisation is based in Geneva, and has been accused of inadequate research into the Findhorn Foundation, who have been glorified by the official strategies ignoring public complaints.
+That organisation, based in Geneva, are accused of inadequate research into the Findhorn Foundation, who were glorified by official strategies ignoring public complaints.

-Reference here to certain correspondence in 2007 is pressing.
-John P. Greenaway wrote a letter dated 26/03/2007 to Nicol Stephen MSP.
+Reference here to certain correspondence of 2007 is pressing.
+John P. Greenaway wrote a letter, dated 26/03/2007, to Nicol Stephen MSP.
 This communication gave relevant information about matters relating to the Findhorn Foundation and the UN.
-In March 2006, the prospective CIFAL project was promoted in the local press of Moray, and subsequently received a supporting majority vote from Moray Council in the ratio of 13-5.
-Later, the construction of a £1 million CIFAL training centre was formally announced (and embellished in some reports).
+In March 2006, the prospective CIFAL project was promoted in the local press of Moray, subsequently receiving a supporting majority vote from Moray Council in the ratio of 13-5.
+Later, the anticipated construction of a £1 million CIFAL training centre was formally announced (and much embellished in some reports, reference to a multi-million pound project being encouraged by propagandists).

-In the face of this official support, Greenaway and other critics had pointed out the disparity involved in the accounting discovery that “for well over a decade, the Findhorn Foundation, a registered charity, has been running a covert fund, probably mostly invested in property, for the benefit of its leading affiliates.
+In the face of this official support, Greenaway and other critics had pointed out the disparity involved in a significant accounting discovery: “For well over a decade, the Findhorn Foundation, a registered charity, has been running a covert fund, probably mostly invested in property, for the benefit of its leading affiliates.
 This amounts to approximately £1 million, over and above its publicly revealed assets of £2 million approx.” Greenaway continues: “I am informed that, back in 2002, this analysis was accepted by the Financial Services Authority in London, but the FSA did not have the power to act.”

 Winifred Ewing MSP